-For children from the region who are no longer able to live with their parents, 13 SOS families can provide a loving home for up to 130 children.
-In each family, the children live with their brothers and sisters, affectionately cared for by their SOS mother.
+Care for children who cannot live with their families: For children from the region who are no longer able to live with their parents, SOS families can provide a loving home.
+In each family, the children live with their brothers and sisters, affectionately cared for by their SOS parent.

 Whenever possible, we make sure that children stay in touch with their families of origin.
 In some cases, we support the family so that the children can return to live with them.

 Support for young people: SOS Children’s Villages provides guidance and financial help to young people until they can live independently.